What Are the Steps to Take if You or a Friend Consumed a Spiked Drink?

 When in a situation where drink spiking is suspected, it is important to know what symptoms to watch for.
-The Australian Drug Foundation lists the following potential symptoms:
+Spiked drink symptoms include:

-- Being more drunk or intoxicated than expected based on alcohol consumed
+- Feeling more drunk or intoxicated than expected based on alcohol consumed.

 All of these may be signs that an individual has consumed a spiked drink.
 If it is suspected, the following steps can help keep the individual safe from further harm.

-The first step is to make sure the individual is safe.
-If the person is still in the situation where the drink was spiked, it is important to get that person away from the situation and the people there.
+If you suspect that someone’s drink has been spiked, make sure the individual is safe.
+If the person is still at the bar, party, or other place where their cocktail or beverage was spiked it is important to get that person away from the situation and the people there.
 This can be vital to making sure the person is not at further risk from the person who spiked the drink to begin with.
-This could prevent a rape or robbery.
+This could prevent rape or robbery.

-If it is later or the next day, make sure the person is in a place where potential problems related to the drug that was used will not have other dangerous consequences.
-For example, make sure the person does not try to drive a car or do something else that can pose a risk if there are lingering effects from the drug.
+If it is later in the evening or the next day, and the person is no longer where their drink was spiked, it’s important to ensure that they aren’t at risk of further harm from the effects of the substances.
+For instance, make sure the person does not try to drive a car or do something else that can pose a risk if there are lingering effects from the drug.

 When the person is safe, it is important to seek out others who can provide active support, such as trusted friends, parents, or the management of the establishment in which the problem occurred.
 Nearby police officers, security, or even emergency management personnel can help.

 This has two purposes.
 First of all, it can provide additional safety and support for the individual.
-Secondly, these people may be able to help with the following steps while making sure that the individual can also be safely guarded and observed for any deterioration of physical or mental condition, as described by the Better Health Channel.
+Secondly, these people may be able to help with the following steps while making sure that the individual can also be safely guarded and observed for any deterioration of physical or mental condition.

-Whether the drink has just been consumed or is suspected to have been consumed the previous evening, it is important to get medical help right away.
-This is for several reasons:
+Whether the spiked drink has just been consumed or is suspected to have been consumed the previous evening, it is important to get medical help right away.
+Medical professionals at emergency departments can:

-- To manage potential injury or harm caused by the substance
+- Help manage potential injury or harm caused by the substance.

-- To determine by testing what substance was used
+- Determine by testing what substance was used.

-- To determine whether other evidence of assault or rape is present
+- Determine whether other evidence of assault or rape is present.

-- To encourage the person to report the event to police
+- Help the person to report the event to police.